 Step 3: Conduct Audits

 Before you begin planning anything, it’s important to know where you stand presently.
-You need to conduct a thorough audit of your digital assets to and audiences to understand what you have and where you stand.
+You need to conduct a thorough audit of your digital assets and audiences to understand what you have and where you stand.

 The basic elements of a social media audit assess: